adamesalles/latex-beamer-emap/README.md

 # Latex Beamer FGV EMAp Template

-Welcome to latex-beamer-emap, a LaTeX Beamer Template specifically designed for use by students and faculty at [FGV EMAp](https://emap.fgv.br/en).
+Welcome to Latex Beamer FGV EMAp Template, a LaTeX Beamer Template specifically designed for use by students and faculty at [FGV EMAp](https://emap.fgv.br/en).
 This template provides an easy and efficient way to create beautifully formatted presentations, maintaining the aesthetic and quality standards of our institution.

 ## Getting Started
 To use this template, you'll need to have Git installed on your system.
 If you're new to Git, please visit Git's official site for installation instructions.